dbojan/csvEdit_Esmeralda/README.md

 Note: if you have already new list open, hold shift/ctrl after clicking "yes" or "no" on asking to save file.
 Or just close list first (Menu: File/Close)

+To save an empty m3u list, set column names as you want, and add at least one row using 'Modify' menu.
+Click on 'File/Save As' or 'File/Save'.

 XML:
 Libre Office Calc has problems displaying XML files with "&" character.